rpicamera/360pano/README.md

   * _That's it, eject the SD card from your computer, put it in your Raspberry Pi Zero and connect it via USB to your computer.
 It will take up to 90s to boot up (shorter on subsequent boots).
 It should then appear as a USB Ethernet device.
 You can SSH into it using raspberrypi.local as the address._

-2. If you used Lite OS, there were several packages should be installed before the next step (master pi is the same).
+2. If you used Lite OS, there were several packages should be installed before the next step.
 As follows

   ```python
   sudo apt-get update